shemtuti/weatherapp/README.md

 * Retrofit: A type-safe HTTP client (networking) for Android and Java.
 * Moshi: For parsing the JSON format.
 * Maps: Google play location library for getting the current location of device.
-* Version: Git and Github.
+* Version Control: Git and Github.
-* Plugins:

 # Dependencies: